Intimaria/Intimaria/README.md

 <h2>I'm currently</h2>

-- 📚 Studying Ruby on Rails for Software development, database normalization, python and CUDA programming for Nvidia GPUs.
+- 📚 Studying Secure Application Development, writing my Licenciate thesis, learning Go, python and CUDA programming for Nvidia GPUs.
-- 🤔 I’m researching distributed parallelised solutions for the TSP using MPI.
+- 🤔 I’m interested in learning how to use distributed technologies like blockhain in environmentally friendly way in non DeFi solutions.
+- ⚡ I have a female tabby called Paraná I rescued from a park.
-- 🦄 I'm interested in new articles on natural events & also science fiction.
+- 🦄 I'm interested in new articles on nature & also science fiction.

 <h2>Stats</h2>